demirantay/notebook/syllabus-compsci.md

   If you don’t know how to use ubiquitous data structures like stacks, queues, trees, and graphs, you won’t be able to solve hard problems.

+  - [ ] Read: The [TutorialsOnPoint](https://www.tutorialspoint.com/data_structures_algorithms/index.htm) for a overview.
+Note this to README of the folder
   - [ ] Book: [The Algorithm Design Manual](https://www.amazon.com/Algorithm-Design-Manual-Steven-Skiena/dp/1848000693/?pldnSite=1) There are [vidoes](http://www3.cs.stonybrook.edu/~algorith/video-lectures/) avilable too.
   - [ ] Book: [PSAD using python](http://interactivepython.org/runestone/static/pythonds/index.html)
   - [ ] Exercise : HackerRank- solve around 100 problems.